 Continuing on from there, Google released Hummingbird in 2013 which started the SEO industry talking about “entities” and “topics” instead of keywords.
 An entity can be anything from a brand to a person, and is most often seen in Google when you find a Knowledge Panel on the right side of a search result:

-In the above, Vevo is an entity to Google.
+In the above, Vevo is an entity of Google.

 In the years since, the search engines seem to have started using at its core something like the tf*idf which “reflect how important a word is to a document in a collection or corpus”, according to Wikipedia.